What It's Like To Return To Work After Being Sexually Harassed

 Jane later discovered that two other female coworkers had made harassment complaints against the same man, and she says that even though he was fired two and a half years after the first time he had harassed her, it wasn’t because he had harassed her and two other co-workers, or that he had retaliated against them after they had reported him to human resources — but rather because he failed to report to a shift.

-Areva Martin, an attorney specializing in workplace rights and women’s issues, says that while sexual harassment and assault in the workplace is illegal, companies often don’t take action for a variety of reasons.
+Areva Martin, an attorney specialising in workplace rights and women’s issues, says that while sexual harassment and assault in the workplace is illegal, companies often don’t take action for a variety of reasons.

-“The typical reason [companies don’t take action] is they are protecting the employee who [they see as] valuable to the organization,” Martin says.
-“Everyone knows about [the behavior] but no one takes action because of the revenue that person is producing for that entity.”
+“The typical reason [companies don’t take action] is they are protecting the employee who [they see as] valuable to the organisation,” Martin says.
+“Everyone knows about [the behaviour] but no one takes action because of the revenue that person is producing for that entity.”

 Another reason human resources departments may not take action on harassment or assault claims is if they don’t believe that what happened qualified as harassment, and dismiss survivors by telling them that they misunderstood this other person’s actions or words.